VictorKaifeng/AI/README.md

-Perceptron.jl funciona en julia
+Perceptron.jl for julia
-Perceptronc.c funciona en c
+Perceptronc.c for c
-Los dos programas aplican el metodo perceptron para IA
+Both are perceptron methods

+Time_series takes a csv file and outputs a trained Neuronal Network, Neuronal Networks work best in a local enviroment so no more than 100 data points.